OlhaZam/git_assignment/README.md

 c.
 How do I open up a pull request?
 Create branch (git branch -c branch_name) -> Make changes and stage them (git add)-> Commit (git commit) -> Push changes (git push) -> Open pull request on GitHub repository's page -> Create pull request

+d.
+Give me a step by step guide on how to add someone to your repository.
+GitHub repository's page -> Settings tab -> Access (Sidebar) -> Collaborators -> Manage access -> Add people button -> Type the username, email address, or full name of the person you want to add -> Select the appropriate user from the suggestions that appear -> Add this person -> Invitation is sent

+e.
+What is the difference between git and GitHub?
+Git is a version control system that operates locally on the developer's machine.
+GitHub is a web platform that enables to host git repositories remotely.

+f.
+What does git diff do?
+Git diff command shows differences between changes between staged version and the last commit.